The Logarithmic Quot space: foundations and tropicalisation: Introduction

-In the special case of the logarithmic Hilbert space of dimension one ideal sheaves in a threefold, models of the logarithmic Hilbert space are studied in logarithmic Donaldson--Thomas theory \cite{MR20}. \textit{Logarithmic Grassmannians} \cite{LogGrass} are components of the logarithmic Quot space.
+In addition to directly generalizing work of Li--Wu, the logarithmic Quot scheme captures and provides a uniform framework for a number of moduli spaces that have appeared in the literature.
+In some of these cases, it would be worthwhile to elucidate the precise connection, but we record them here to illustrate the range of possible geometric applications:

-There is a rich precedent for using logarithmic geometry to understand moduli spaces and their invariants.
-Originally developed in the context of Gromov Witten theory \cite{MR3166394,gross2012logarithmic, Li_stablemorphisms, NishSieb06,Ran19}, more recently attention has turned to moduli spaces of sheaves \cite{Gieseker,LiWu,MR20,MolchoWise}.
+\begin{enumerate}[(i)] \item \textbf{Logarithmic Gromov--Witten spaces.} There is a rich precedent for using logarithmic geometry to understand moduli spaces and their invariants.
+Originally developed in the context of Gromov--Witten theory \cite{MR3166394,gross2012logarithmic, Li_stablemorphisms, NishSieb06,Ran19}.
+Understanding logarithmic Hilbert spaces gives an alternative route to discovering logarithmic mapping spaces.
+In fact, the logarithmic mapping spaces constructed by Wise \cite{MR3519093} can be viewed as subfunctors of a logarithmic Hilbert scheme, by a graph construction.

-The representability properties of the logarithmic Quot scheme reflect a theme explored elsewhere \cite{MolchoWise,MR3962244}.
-The flat limit algorithm we use to show the logarithmic Quot scheme is proper relates to the study of tropical compactifications in logarithmic schemes \cite{tevelev2005compactifications,ulirsch2018nonarchimedean}.
+\item \textbf{Hyperplane arrangements and del Pezzo surfaces.} Hacking--Keel--Tevelev study two related moduli spaces of KSBA type which are equal to (or at least closely related to) logarithmic Hilbert schemes; see \cite{HKT2006,HKT2009}.
+In each case one studies pairs $(X,D)$ where $X\backslash D$ admits a canonical torus embedding, so can be studied via the logarithmic Hilbert scheme of a toric variety.

+\item \textbf{Logarithmic Grassmannians.} The logarithmic Grassmannian \cite{LogGrass} is a component of the logarithmic Quot space and appears to coincide with a moduli space studied in Lafforgue's influential work on Grassmannian degenerations \cite{Lafforgue2003}.
+The relevant substack of $\supplog$ arises from the combinatorial geometry of the Dressian \cite{MaclaganSturmfels}.

+\item \textbf{Logarithmic Hilbert schemes in Donaldson--Thomas theory.} In the special case of the logarithmic Hilbert scheme of dimension one ideal sheaves in a threefold, models are studied in logarithmic Donaldson--Thomas theory \cite{MR20}.
+The theory gives degeneration formulae, and ultimately a new approach to the MNOP conjectures \cite{MR23}.

+\item \textbf{Degenerations for classical constructions of hyperk\"ahler varieties}.
+Logarithmic Hilbert schemes of points, first constructed in \cite{MR20}, and later studied by Tschanz via GIT techniques \cite{Tschanz2023,Tschanz2024}, are expected to give a robust method for constructing good degenerations for hyperk\"ahler varieties of Kummer and $\text{K3}^{[n]}$ type.

+\item \textbf{Toric hypersurfaces and the secondary polytope.} The image of the logarithmic Hilbert scheme of hypersurfaces in a toric pair inside the stack of tropical supports recovers the famous secondary polytope of Gelfand--Kapranov--Zelevinsky; see \cite{KH20}.
+In particular, the logarithmic linear system is a toric stack. \end{enumerate}